 An image is, in many cases, a strong means to back a certain theory or illustrate an idea in a clearer way.
 So, it is essential to choose culturally appropriate and acceptable images for the target audience.
 Try to opt for neutral images of people, humanoid images or vector images.
 The aim is always to have a natural target result to achieve the desired purpose.
 It is also advisable to avoid adding text into images.
 Texts within the images may increase cost and time affecting the eLearning localization process, as there is a certain amount of extra work involved in the extraction and import of the text.

 It is very important to know that in some cultures, as in the Middle-East and South Asia, people expect the voice of the narrator to be very authoritative and firm.
 In other cultures, as in Western countries, people would expect a friendly, informal tone.
 Make sure your narrator sounds professional for the intended audience.

-Use the appropriate authoring tools to create your eLearning courses (Articulate Storyline, Adobe Captivate, and Lectora Inspire to name a few), as they provide a choice to export the course content into an MS-Word or XML document with just a click.
+Use the appropriate authoring tools to create your eLearning courses (Adobe Captivate, Articulate Storyline and Lectora to name a few), as they provide a choice to export the course content into an MS-Word or XML document with just a click.
 These formats are easily supported by the software used by translators and translation service providers and once translated, they can be imported back with yet another click.

 6. Provide space for text expansion

 Keep in mind that some languages are wordy and the translated content may expand by 30 to 50% compared to the English original.
 This means that you need to provide ample space in your course for this purpose and possibly provide more time for reading before releasing the next text block in the screen.

 Make sure the content can run in most platforms, including mobile devices, which appears to be the most widely used means for viewing eLearning content.